habidbesp/Expense-Manager/README.md

 - **react-swipeable-list**: An npm package for creating swipeable lists.
 - **react-circular-progressbar**: A library for creating circular progress bars.
 - **@headlessui/react**: For rendering animated modals.
+- **vercel**: A platform for deploying and hosting web applications quickly and efficiently.
+It offers automatic deployment, preview of changes, and a global CDN to enhance performance.

 ## How to Run the Project